 Moving forward

-After careful consideration and strongly guided by feedback from our community, Council has made the decision to proceed with concept planning for the integration of a new visitor information centre, library, cinema, and art gallery in Thomas Jack Park.
+After careful consideration and strongly guided by feedback from our community, Council has made the decision to proceed with detailed designs for the integration of a new visitor information centre, library, cinema, and art gallery in Thomas Jack Park.

 Keeping in mind community feedback around respecting green space and minimising impact on the parkland, Council has approved a maximum development footprint of 2500m² for new cultural facilities.